 While OK didn't get O.K. re-elected — he lost to Whig William Henry Harrison — the word did get stuck in America's memory.
 Its roots were soon forgotten, though, partly due to the same election-year chaos that popularized it.
 Whigs used it to mock former president and van Buren ally Andrew Jackson, for example, claiming Jackson invented it to cover up his own misspelling of "all correct."
 Van Buren critics also turned the acronym against him, with insults like "out of kash" and "orful katastrophe."

 This long path to ubiquity can be partly mapped by Google Ngram, which charts annual word usage across 500 years' worth of books.
-It doesn't include spoken OKs, or even all the written ones, but it's still an interesting look at the word's popularity, which apparently surged from 1970 to 2008:
+It doesn't include spoken OKs, or even all the written ones, but it's still an interesting look at the word's popularity, which apparently surged in the late 20th century:

 Much of OK's success can be attributed to its brevity and flexibility, according to the Online Etymology Dictionary, which notes "it filled a need for a quick way to write an approval on a document, bill, etc." It has also evolved to fill many other linguistic niches, like granting permission ("That's OK by me"), conveying status or safety ("Are you OK?"), calling to action or changing the subject ("OK, what's next?"), and even hinting at mediocrity or disappointment ("We had an OK time at the party").